-Overall, Shimo VPN gives you a very comprehensive security solution with a wide variety of protocols and encryption standards to choose from.
-It’s a relatively safe client to use, both in terms of functionality and legal ramifications, and it performs very well with minimal slowdown.
+Overall, Shimo VPN gives you an industry-standard security solution with a variety of protocols and encryption standards to choose from.
+It’s a relatively safe client to use, both in terms of functionality and legal ramifications, and it performs well with minimal slowdown.

 It’s also a fairly versatile client, allowing users to torrent and access Netflix with reliable privacy and unblocking.